 - Laotian guide during entire tour.

-- Chanting with local monks most afternoons in Luang Prabang and a meeting
+- Chanting with local monks most afternoons in Luang Prabang and a meeting with the local Abbot.

 - Almsgiving morning ritual in Luang Prabang.

 - Guided tour of the Luang Prabang Night Market.

 - A pre-tour packet of information.